patrickfrey/mewa/doc/faq.md

 ### Why are type deduction paths weighted?

- * It helps the type deduction to terminate in reasonable time.
  * It makes the selection of the deduction path deterministic.
  * It helps to detect real ambiguity by sorting out solutions with multiple equivalent paths.
 There must always exist one unique solution to a resolve type query.
 Otherwise the request is considered to be ambiguous.